-Matt Roloff Missing From Jacob’s 21st Birthday Party, Fans Pissed At Ex-Wife Amy
+Matt Roloff Missing From Jacob’s 21st Birthday Party, Fans Angry At Ex-Wife Amy

 I just love when I get to hang out w/ my youngest son Jacob.
 Even more so when having some of Amy Roloff’s Little Kitchen Snickerdoodle Bread, Coffee and hearing all about his Iceland trip w/ Isabel.
 What a blast!
 Check out my January bread and other offerings at www.amyjroloff.com and Order some today!
 Enjoy! #snickerdoodle #amyroloffslittlekitchen #amyssecondactcontinues .#lovetocookandbake #mylittlekitchen @AmyRoloffsLittleKitchen

 Fans were also wondering who the lady in red and the baby in the photo were.
-One person guessed wrong when she said that the woman and her child are Molly’s husband Joel’s sister and niece, respectively.
+One person guessed wrong when she said that the woman and her child were Molly’s husband, Joel’s sister and niece, respectively.
 Amy, herself, answered in the comment section saying that the woman is a family friend and that she was with her baby daughter.
 Her husband, Daniel or Dan, wasn’t able to come to the party, according to Amy.

-The woman is actually Erica Meichtry, husband of Dan, a close friend of Zach and Jeremy, while the baby is their daughter Brooklyn Rose.
+The woman is actually Erica Meichtry, husband of Dan, a close friend of Zach and Jeremy, while the baby is their daughter, Brooklyn Rose.
 Zach, Jeremy, and Dan have been friends since their kindergarten years.
 They call their group the DBU or Dune Boys United.

-Izzy tagged Erica and jokingly thanked her in the comments for taking care of her “mystery baby” as some fans assumed the child was hers.
+Izzy tagged Erica and jokingly thanked her in the comments for taking care of her “mystery baby,” as some fans assumed the child was hers.

 One follower, a certain jason_platz, targeted Jeremy before training his sights at other fans who called him out for being rude.